jagi/meteor-astronomy/README.md

 }
 ```

-The first thing you may try to do when creating link to the post is writing code similar to the one posted below.
+The first thing you may try to do when creating a link to the post is writing a code similar to the one posted below.

 ```hbs
 <div>